HDR, Inc.: Acquisitions

-Since the employee buyout in 1996 from the French conglomerate Bouygues, HDR has acquired over 60 firms around the world.
+Since the employee buyout in 1996 from the French conglomerate Bouygues, HDR has acquired over 60 firms worldwide.
 In February 2011, HDR acquired Cooper Medical, an Oklahoma City, Oklahoma, based firm providing integrated design and construction services for healthcare facilities throughout the U.S. The new alliance, HDR Cooper Medical, will provide a service design and construction delivery model to healthcare clients.
 In February 2011, HDR acquired Schiff Associates, a recognized leader in corrosion engineering headquartered in Claremont, California, with offices in Houston, Las Vegas, and San Diego.
-Schiff is now conducting business as HDR|Schiff.

-In January 2011, HDR acquired HydroQual, Inc., which specializes in water resource management.
-Based in Mahwah, N.J., HydroQual has nine offices in New Jersey, New York, Massachusetts, Florida, Utah and Dubai.
-HydroQual is now conducting business as HDR|HydroQual.
+In January 2011, HDR acquired HydroQual, Inc., specializing in water resource management.
+Based in Mahwah, N.J., HydroQual had nine offices in New Jersey, New York, Massachusetts, Florida, Utah, and Dubai.
+HydroQual is now conducting business as HDR.
 Also in January 2011, HDR acquired Amnis Engineering Ltd., based in Vancouver, British Columbia.
-The firm provides engineering and consulting services in British Columbia and a number of international locations for hydropower and water resources infrastructure.
+The firm provides engineering and consulting services in British Columbia and some international locations for hydropower and water resources infrastructure.

 In March 2013, HDR acquired TMK Architekten • Ingenieure, a German healthcare architecture firm.
-The merged company is the hub for HDR's healthcare and science design programs in Europe.
-HDR has offices in Berlin, Duesseldorf, Munich, and Leipzig, Germany.
+The merged company was the hub for HDR's healthcare and science design programs in Europe.
+In 2023, HDR sold its subsidiary HDR GmbH to a small group of employees in the country.
+The new operating company is Telluride Architektur GmbH.

 In April 2013, HDR acquired Salva Resources, a global provider of technical and commercial services for mining exploration and investment in Brisbane, Australia.

 In July 2013, HDR acquired the business and assets of Sharon Greene + Associates, a firm specializing in transportation economics and financial analysis.

 In November 2013, HDR acquired Rice Daubney Architects, a firm in Sydney, Australia.
-The merged company conducts business as HDR Rice Daubney and is the hub for HDR's healthcare, defence, retail, and commercial work in Australia and HDR's retail and commercial work throughout the globe.
+The merged company is the hub for HDR's healthcare, defense, retail, and commercial work in Australia and HDR's retail and commercial work throughout the globe.

 In January 2015, HDR acquired the assets of MEI, LLC, a liquid natural gas engineering and consulting firm based in Pooler, Georgia.

-In July, 2015, HDR acquired CEI Architecture of Vancouver, British Columbia, an architectural, planning and interior design consultant.
+In July 2015, HDR acquired CEI Architecture of Vancouver, British Columbia, an architectural, planning, and interior design consultant.

-In September, 2017, HDR acquired long-time partner, Maintenance Design Group, a firm specializing in the planning and design of vehicle and fleet operations and maintenance facilities.
+In September 2017, HDR acquired a long-time partner, Maintenance Design Group, a firm specializing in the planning and designing of vehicle and fleet operations and maintenance facilities.
 HDR sought to add MDG's strengths in facility planning and design to complement its asset life-cycle approach to infrastructure development.

 In 2018, HDR expanded its water resources services by acquiring the assets of David Ford Consulting Engineers, a firm based in Sacramento, California.
-The firm specializes in water hydraulics, flood risk analysis, reservoir systems and operations, water resource planning and hydro-economics.
+The firm specializes in water hydraulics, flood risk analysis, reservoir systems and operations, water resource planning, and hydro-economics.

-In May 2019, HDR acquired Calthorpe Associates, an internationally recognized firm in regional planning, urban design and transit-oriented development.